silkroadnomad/kurento-meteor/README.md

 3. presenter gets wrong iceCanditates back from server when viewer connects ()

 ##Todo
+- (offline) put stun/turn settings into settings file
 - (online) make Bootstrap work - (bootstrap should be included why its not reacting)
 - (online) enable ssl (necessary for android)

 ##Done
+- 2016-04-08 Update to Meteor 1.3 with n
 - 2016-03-16 (offline - train Eggenfelden-Kufstein) - enable spinner